Conditions for remission

 Link to legislation

-You can apply for the remission via the e-Stamping Portal > “Requests” > “Apply for Refund”.
-You will have to login with your Singpass or Registered Account.
+You can apply for the remission via the e-Stamping Portal > “Request” > “Apply for Refund”.
+You will have to login with your Singpass (under Individual or Business User).

 In the event that a refund can be granted, the refund will be made to the party who is liable for stamp duty.